prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 4. Local execution client: kept the same

-The execution client can safely continue to run as is with no changes.
-Once the validator client and beacon node have their settings changed to local execution that is enough to set back.
+The execution client can safely continue to run "as-is" with no changes.
+Once the validator client and beacon node have their settings updated and restarted without builder changes, blocks will continue to be produced through with the payloads from local execution.

 ## 5. Builder: remove relay URL